HDFGroup/h5serv/docs/Reference/GroupOps/POST_Group.rst

 *Note:* The new Group will not be linked to any other group in the domain and a link element is included in the request body.
-If not including the link in the request, use the POST link to link the new group to another group.
+If not including the link in the request, use the *PUT link* operation to link the new group to another group.

 Requests
 ========